Dr. Agni Wilczynska

 Dr. Agni is highly experienced in the assessments and treatments of wide range of issues in children, young people and adults who are struggling with numerous types of emotional distress, including depression, anxiety disorders, stress, personal and professional development, conflict resolution, career development, perfectionism, relationships, burnout syndrome, bereavement and loss, abuse, bullying,harassment, OCD,

-panic attack, night eating syndrome, trauma and Post Traumatic Stress Disorder (PTSD), identity and low self- esteem, behavioral difficulties, psychosomatic disorders, anger management, childhood issues, childhood abuse including sexual abuse, ADD / ADHD, health issues, insomnia, fatigue, pain management, chronic fatigue syndrome, eating disorders, behavioral addictions (gambling, internet addiction, binge watching, plastic surgery addiction and others), psychosexual / sexual problems, fertility/termination, sexuality, postnatal depression, family issues, autism, bipolar disorder, dissociative disorders, somatic disorders, mood disorder, personality disorders, psychosis, schizophrenia, dementia.
+panic attack, night eating syndrome, trauma and Post Traumatic Stress Disorder (PTSD), identity and low self- esteem, behavioral difficulties, psychosomatic disorders, anger management, childhood issues, childhood abuse including sexual abuse, ADD / ADHD, health issues, insomnia, fatigue, pain management, chronic fatigue syndrome, eating disorders, behavioral (gambling, internet , binge watching, plastic surgery and others), psychosexual / sexual problems, fertility/termination, sexuality, postnatal depression, family issues, autism, bipolar disorder, dissociative disorders, somatic disorders, mood disorder, personality disorders, psychosis, schizophrenia, dementia.

 Dr. Agni can also offer long-term therapy to those who are keen to explore and understand themselves better.